junhong-3dv/s2m2/README.md

 ## 🤗 Notice

 >This repository and its contents are **not related to any official Samsung Electronics products**.
 >All resources are provided **solely for non-commercial research and education purposes**.
+>
+>A bug in 2d_simple_demo is fixed. model should run with float16/32 not bfloat16.
 ---

 ## ✨ Key Features